cocoyolow/compile-start/README.md

 if you are using linux , take the 'script' file . if you are using windows take the start.exe file

+if you want to modify my code , i put all the source code in start.c

 note : im only starting to learn the c language so this is probably far from an optimized code